top of page

 My home life

-I live in Wallingford, PA, with my husband Andy, and our five children Matthew, Adam, James, Simon and Molly, and our two schnauzers Trixie and Truly.
-It's generally chaotic, and hard work, but with the grace of God, we all manage to get along and get done what we need to get done.
+I live in Wallingford, PA, with my husband Andy, and two of our five children; Simon aged 17 and Molly aged 13.
+Our other three sons, Matthew, Adam, and James are off at college.
+Our eldest Matthew, is married to beautiful Gabrielle.
+We have two cats, Cooper and Oliver.
+It's generally hard work, but with the grace of God, we all manage to get along and get done what we need to get done.

 bottom of page